Percy Jewett Burrell: Early life and education

-Early Leadership in Phi Mu Alpha Sinfonia Fraternity
+Early leadership in Phi Mu Alpha Sinfonia Fraternity

 Burrell was initiated into Phi Mu Alpha Sinfonia's Alpha Chapter at the New England Conservatory on June 12, 1899, and soon thereafter was elected as the chapter's second president in January 1900.
-His leadership was significant as the fraternity had only recently been founded at the Conservatory eight months earlier, during the previous school year in October 1898; it would not be until two years later, in 1901, that a National or "Supreme" President would be elected.
+His leadership was significant as the fraternity had only recently been founded at the Conservatory fifteen months earlier, during the previous school year in October 1898; it would not be until later, in 1901, that a National or "Supreme" President would be elected.
 Thus, he was in a position to influence the direction of the fraternity as it grew from the campus of the conservatory to other campuses, initially to the Broad Street Conservatory in Philadelphia, Pennsylvania and the American Institute of Applied Arts in New York City, New York in the fall of 1900.

 He served as Supreme (or National) Historian from 1901 to 1903.
 At the seventh national convention, held in Boston in 1907, he was elected Supreme President, and served in this role until 1914.
 Serving as president for seven years, he holds the third longest tenure in this role, behind Richard Crosby (nine years, non-consecutive) and Archie N. Jones (ten years, consecutive).

 During the years of his supreme presidency, the Fraternity expanded to include chapters at the University of Missouri, Northwestern University, Peabody Conservatory of Music, De Pauw University, the University of Oklahoma, Denison University, the Cincinnati Conservatory of Music, and the University of Kansas.
-For more specific information on the specific chapters and campuses involved, see {Chapters of Phi Mu Alpha Sinfonia}.
+For more specific information on the specific chapters and campuses involved, see Chapters of Phi Mu Alpha Sinfonia.
 During this period, the modern pin was adopted, the coat-of-arms was adopted, the first pledge pin was adopted, and the membership shingle was adopted.
 Protocol for the appropriate manner by which to wear the Fraternity pin was established in 1909 and the Fraternity's composition contest was launched in 1912.

 Burrell also wrote the lyrics to the song "The Mystic Cat", with music composed by American composer George Whitefield Chadwick, director of the New England Conservatory from 1897 to 1930 and the second honorary member of the fraternity, which appeared in the 1908 edition of the Fraternity's songbook, the first such book issued by the Fraternity.
 He also wrote the lyrics to the song "Alma Mater" for the 1914 edition of the songbook, with music by fellow Alpha Chapter brother Charles H. Doersam.

 He was listed in the 1915 edition of Leading Greeks: An Encyclopedia of the Workers in the American College Fraternities and Sororities, edited by William Collin Levere.